Roy White: Coaching career and retirement

-In 2002, he established The Roy White Foundation, a charity aimed to help children and young adults in the New York area who would like to attend college, but do not have the financial resources to do so.
+In 2002 he established The Roy White Foundation, a charity aimed to help children and young adults in the New York area who would like to attend college, but do not have the financial resources to do so.

-White, who is African American, resurfaced in a 2011 interview for UniWatch on Page 2 of ESPN.com about his time with the Yankees Double-A during the mid-1960s, the Columbus Confederate Yankees, since the team had a patch of the Confederate flag on the team's uniforms at the height of the civil rights movement.
-White himself commented that he didn't notice the patch at the time nor paid attention to its symbolism, having to deal with overt racism in the Southern United States at the time.
+White, who is half African American (and half White through his father, Marcus White), appeared in a 2011 interview for UniWatch on Page 2 of ESPN.com about his time in Georgia with the Yankees’ Double-A farm team, the Columbus Confederate Yankees, during the mid-1960s, which had a patch of the Confederate flag on its uniform.
+White commented that even at the height of the civil rights movement he didn't notice the patch nor pay attention to its symbolism.
+Instead, the native Southern Californian was faced with contending with overt racism in the Southern United States at the time.

 In 2014, White receive a Special Recognition Award presented by the Order Sons of Italy in America, Columbus Lodge #2143 for his efforts to promote higher education to underprivileged students through the Roy White Foundation.